datdragon777/HTML-CSS-Training/practice-one/README.md

 # HTML-CSS-PRACTICE_ONE #
-Introduce dashboard app" landing page
+Introduce dashboard app landing page

 ## Target: ##
 - Understand how to analyze design